About the MSc/PhD

-Updates to citizenship/residency must be confirmed through the School of Graduate Studies, not the department.
+Updates to citizenship or residency must be confirmed through the School of Graduate Studies, not the department.
 Once residency has been confirmed, SGS will initiate the change in student status.
-Permanent resident students are considered domestic applicants.
+Permanent-resident students are considered domestic applicants.

 Yes.
 We welcome both exchange students and visiting students to U of T in our department.
 Please visit the SGS website to determine which status you qualify for.
 Once you have applied for the relevant exchange program, your application is processed through SGS and passed on to the department for approval.

 Can I discuss my application with someone in person or by phone?

 Yes, our office hours are 9:00 am to 4:30 pm.
 We are located in the Bahen Centre for Information Technology, 40 St. George Street, Toronto, ON M5S 2E4, Room 7222.
 We can be reached by phone at 416-978-8762.
 We can also be reached by email at firstname.lastname@example.org.